dmolony/dm3270/README.md

 The four functions available to this program in Debug Mode are Record, Replay, Terminal and Test.
 These are described below.
 Only the terminal function is available when in Release Mode, but all four are enabled if you switch to Debug Mode.
 This is the dialog box you will see when running in Debug Mode.
 ![Debug Connection](resources/connect2.png?raw=true "debug connection")
 #### Record Function
 Waits for any terminal emulator to connect to the client port specified, and then it completes the connection to the actual mainframe at the server and port specified.
 The mainframe session can be used as normal, however all communication buffers are recorded and can be saved in a session file to replay later.
-The session file should be named Spynn.txt, where nn is a two-digit number.
+The session file should be named spy99.txt, where 99 is any two-digit number.
 ![Spy screen](resources/spy2.png?raw=true "spy screen")
 #### Replay Function
 Uses the dm3270 terminal to replay the commands that were previously recorded in a session file.
 Individual buffers can be selected and examined.
 The anticipated reply message (if any) can also displayed.
 Each command (both client and server) is sent to the terminal for processing.